hdorgeval/le-livre-des-rois/src/markdown/en/warner/06-faridun/19-how-faridun-sent-minuchihr-to-fight-tur-and-salm.md

 Inlaid with gems, three hundred bore the baggage,

-v.
-106 Three hundred were in iron panoply
+Three hundred were in iron panoply

 That hid all but their eyes.